aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/epub-converter/_index.md

 The main highlight of Aspose.HTML is the conversion feature.
 EPUB is an open XML-based format for digital books and publications that can be viewed and read on a variety of devices.
 EPUB conversions are often required to take advantage of other formats.
 The [Aspose.Html.Converters](https://apireference.aspose.com/html/net/aspose.html.converters) namespace implements easy access to conversion methods.
 It provides a wide range of EPUB conversions to popular formats, such as {{%PDF%}}, {{%XPS%}}, {{%DOCX%}}, {{%JPG%}}, {{%PNG%}}, {{%BMP%}}, {{%TIFF%}}, and {{%GIF%}}.

-This section provides information on the list of supported EPUB conversions and how to perform them using the [Converter.ConvertEPUB](https://apireference.aspose.com/html/net/aspose.html.converters/converter/methods/convertepub/index) methods.
+This section provides information on the list of supported EPUB conversions and how to perform them using  [Converter.ConvertEPUB](https://apireference.aspose.com/html/net/aspose.html.converters/converter/methods/convertepub/index) methods.
 It can be different scenarios, but any EPUB conversion can be made with a few required steps:

 1. Load an existing EPUB file.
-In the example, we pass the EPUB file source path to ConvertEPUB() method.
-2. Create an instance of [PdfSaveOptions](https://apireference.aspose.com/html/net/aspose.html.saving/pdfsaveoptions).
-3. Use the [ConvertEPUB()](https://apireference.aspose.com/html/net/aspose.html.converters.converter/convertepub/methods/45) method of the [Converter](https://apireference.aspose.com/html/net/aspose.html.converters/converter) class to save EPUB as a PDF file.
-To convert an EPUB to a PDF, you need to pass the EPUB file source path, PdfSaveOptions, and output file path to the ConvertEPUB() method.
+2. Create a Save Options object.
+You may customize the rendering process to get the desired result.
+3. Use one of the [ConvertEPUB()](https://apireference.aspose.com/html/net/aspose.html.converters/converter/methods/convertepub/index) methods and pass the required parameters to it.

 Let's consider the following code snippet that shows how to convert EPUB to PDF:

 {{< highlight java >}}
 using System.IO;
-using Aspose.Html;
 using Aspose.Html.Converters;
-using Aspose.Html.Rendering.Image;
 using Aspose.Html.Saving;
 ...